sybrew/the-seo-framework/readme.txt

 	* **Added:**
 		* (JavaScript) A triggered event after The SEO Framework's jQuery code has been initiatlized: `tsf-ready`.
 		* Method `do_redirect()`.
 Only use this on action `template_redirect`.
+		* Method `update_option`, allows for easily updating single SEO options.
+Use `update_settings` if you wish to update multiple option values at once.
+		* Method `delete_object_cache`, allows for easily deleting The SEO Framework object cache.
 	* **Improved:**
 		* (JavaScript) `tsf.dynamicPlaceholderOnLoad` has been removed and is no longer called.
 It caused a duplicated method call.
 			* It has been removed from the protected externs file too.